sharavsambuu/learning-drl/README.txt

   - Implement TRPO aka Trust Region Policy Optimization
   - Implement SimCLRv2 with Jax
   - Implement CURL with and compare results
-  DONE - Implement SQL with Jax, aka Soft Q-Learning DONE - Implement A3C with Multiprocessing and Jax DONE - Implement A3C with Jax
+  DONE - Implement A2C plus entropy bonus with Jax DONE - Implement SQL with Jax, aka Soft Q-Learning DONE - Implement A3C with Multiprocessing and Jax DONE - Implement A3C with Jax